The climbing wall in the former Osoppo barracks will cost more-breakinglatest.news-Breaking Latest News

 “The climbing wall that will be built in the former Osoppo barracks will be able to attract enthusiasts from all over, even from outside the region”.
-The deputy mayor and councilor for public works Loris Michelini is convinced of this, however, he has announced that the project it will cost 900,000 euros more than the 2 million initially envisaged.
+The deputy mayor and councilor for public works is convinced of this Loris Michelini which, however, announced that the project it will cost 700,000 euros more than the 3,200,000 euros initially envisaged.
+For a total of 3 million and 900 thousand euros.
 “Blame the increase in raw material prices” he underlined.
 To face the high cost of materials it is necessary to proceed with the adjustment of the expenditure.
-But Michelini is convinced that he will be able to collect a few more euros from the Region to which the Municipality will turn for the necessary compensation.
+But Michelini is convinced that he will still be able to collect a few more euros from the Region, which has already given 2 million euros, to which the Municipality will turn for the necessary compensation.

 Two million euros from the Region to build the climbing wall